t-mart/wap/README.rst

   *wap* uses these versions for a few things:

   - To properly generate your TOC file with the right ``## Interface`` tag
-  - To ``dev-install` the right build into the right WoW AddOns path (e.g. a classic addon build should not go into a ``World of Warcraft/_retail_/Interface/AddOns`` directory.
+  - To mark on CurseForge which version your addon supports
-  - To designate which version your addon supports on CurseForge
+  - To ``dev-install` the right build into the right WoW AddOns path.
+For example a classic addon build should not go into a

-  *wap* uses simple heuristics to decide if a version is retail or classic.
-Conversely, it cannot determine if a version actually exists or not.
+    ``World of Warcraft/_retail_/Interface/AddOns`` directory.

 ``curseforge``
 ^^^^^^^^^^^^^^